Brief: Sole designer in a cross-functional team working with a PM and engineers to improve the “Apply for Fetch Pay” flow.

 Solution

-Mention customer support.
+• Highlighted responsive customer support.

-Addition of user reviews for social proofing.
+• Included real user reviews for social proof.

 The copy was probably one of the areas that took the most time, as I had to work with our copywriter condensing it, and then going back and forth with our banking partner to make sure it was legally correct.

-I also highlighted other benefits that weren’t included initially but were important for our partner—such as overdraft protection.
+I also highlighted other benefits that weren’t included initially but were important for our partner, such as overdraft protection.

 End result